barto14753/jwt-decoder/README.md

 - Decode JWTs: Enter a JWT and the application will decode it and display the header and payload information.
 - Encode to JWT: Update header and payload data to receive new JWT

+## Demo

+Check out the live demo of the JWT Decoder at [barto14753.github.io/jwt-decoder](https://barto14753.github.io/jwt-decoder).

 ## Usage